biennui1998mu/Enterprise-eTutoring/README.md

 # Enterprise-eTutoring
-Create a file .env by .env.example in backend folder
+In backend folder, create a file .env by .env.example

+In frontend folder, install npm

 In backend terminal - run: npm run dev